vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 `[release level] = [maintenance margin] x [collateral_release scaling factor]`

 ### Calculating the margin on open orders
 The network calculates the overall long / short position including the submitted order.
 Depending on which one is larger a long or short risk factor is used for margin calculation.
 The maintenance margin (for futures) is then a product of the largest position, the corresponding risk factor and the `mark price`.
-Risk factirs capture the outcome of the probabilistic distribution of future market moves, and are market specific.
+Risk factors capture the outcome of the probabilistic distribution of future market moves, and are market specific.

 #### Example